lmfit/lmfit-py/doc/fitting.rst

 .. versionchanged:: 0.9.0
    return value changed to :class:`MinimizerResult`

-   Additonal keywords are passed on to the correspond :meth:`leastsq` or :meth:`scalar_minimize` method.
+   Additional keywords are passed on to the correspond :meth:`leastsq` or :meth:`scalar_minimize` method.